-In the given figure above, \angle ABC and \angle DBE are vertical angles.
-Notice that this angle pair has two pairs of opposite rays, rays AB and BC (pair 1) and rays DB and BE (pair 2). ∠ABD and ∠CBE are also vertical angles (Can you identify the opposite pair of rays?).
-However, \angle ABC and \angle ABD are not vertical angles since they do not form two pairs of opposite rays.
+In the given figure above, $\angle ABC$ and $\angle DBE$ are vertical angles.
+Notice that this angle pair has two pairs of opposite rays, rays AB and BC (pair 1) and rays DB and BE (pair 2). \angle ABD and \angle CBE are also vertical angles (Can you identify the opposite pair of rays?).
+However, $\angle ABC$ and $\angle ABD$ are not vertical angles since they do not form two pairs of opposite rays.
 Here's an "informal" way to detect vertical angles quicker.
-Actually, you can imagine the vertical angles as the opposite openings of a letter "X".
-For instance, in the figure above, we can imagine the figure above as letter X. Notice that angles \angle ABC and \angle DBE are opposite openings of this letter"X", so they are opposite angles.
-Same as with \angle ABD and \angle CBE, these angles are also opposite angles since they are opposite openings of the letter "X".

-Angles: Classification and Properties Sometimes, vertical angles are also called opposite angles.
+Actually, you can imagine the vertical angles as the opposite openings of the letter "X".
+For instance, in the figure above, we can imagine the figure above as the letter X. Notice that angles $\angle ABC$ and $\angle DBE$ are opposite openings of this letter "X", so they are opposite angles.
+Same as with $\angle ABD$ and $\angle CBE$, these angles are also opposite angles since they are opposite openings of the letter "X".
+Sometimes, vertical angles are also called opposite angles.